ConocoPhillips research snapshot

 Bearish case

-More likely if oil prices fall, natural gas realizations weaken, Qatar or Middle East disruption lasts longer, project costs rise, asset sales disappoint, or the market values COP on lower-cycle EPS.
+More likely if oil and gas prices fall sharply, the Middle East conflict or Qatar disruption lasts longer, Iraq or LNG project costs rise, asset sales disappoint, or the market re-prices COP on lower-cycle EPS near the trailing level.

 COP AI technical analysis